 - Crushed Red Pepper Flakes: For a hint of spice!
 Use more or less depending on how spicy you want it.

 - Chicken Broth: The sauce base is chicken broth, so use a high-quality broth or chicken stock.
+For a nutrient boost that fits the clean-eating spirit of this dish, swap in chicken bone broth; it adds depth and a little extra richness without changing the flavor.

 - Sun-dried Tomatoes: They add a tangy flavor that balances the richness, use dried or those packed in oil.